lemlac/mulem/docs/reference.md

 ### `break` / `continue`

-Controls the iteration of any loop type mentioned. `break` exists a loop, and `continue` skips to the next iteration.
+Controls the iteration of any loop type mentioned. `break` exits out of the loop, and `continue` skips to the next iteration.

 ### `some`